Confirmed to Speak:

 Following the publication of the Government’s response to the consultation on the future of assessment in Primary Schools, attend this timely Westminster Briefing to hear the detail of the changes.
 Explore how the proposals fit into the current landscape, including the recent Rochford Review, and how they can be implemented in your setting to ensure all pupils benefit.

+Attend this timely Westminster Briefing for a full update from the Standards and Testing Agency in DfE.
 The event will cover the timelines for the changes and how best to prepare, ranging from the immediate implementation of relaxed teacher assessment in English applicable now, through to planning for the removal of Key Stage 1 tests in 2023.
 Examples from high performing schools who have successfully managed similar changes previously will also give you concrete strategies to take back to your setting.

 Key issues to be addressed include: